mara/mara-metabase/README.md

 - Syncing of field descriptions and metrics defined with [Mara Schema](https://github.com/mara/mara-schema) to Metabase

-- syncing of users and permissions to Metabase
+- Syncing of users and permissions to Metabase

 - A Makefile for running Metabase locally